314ram/314ram/README.md

 - 👀 I’m interested in web development and data science
 - 🌱 I’m currently learning HTML, CSS, JavaScript, SQL, and Python
 - 💞️ I’m looking to collaborate on all kinds of beginners project
-- 📫 Please do not hasitate to reach me, you can email me on perambahas@gmail.com
+- 📫 Please do not hasitate to reach me, you can email me at perambahas@gmail.com